 Additional support for learning

-We use a range of individual and group programmes to assist learners according to their needs.
+We use a range of individual or group programmes to assist learners according to their needs.

 Any specific or physical requirements will be assessed individually and equipment will be provided, where possible, to meet those needs with the help of the Local Authority SEND services.

-We have a number of co-curricular activities that take place at Smithdon High School, ranging from after school clubs to residential trips abroad, and we believe that all learners should have the same opportunity to access co-curricular activities.
+We have a number of extra-curricular activities that take place at Smithdon High School, ranging from after school clubs to residential trips abroad.

-The school is committed to making reasonable adjustments for all clubs and activities to ensure participation for all so that every young person is included in every aspect of school life.
-We, therefore, undertake risk assessments for all our pupils in conjunction with the school trip leader, parents, and any outside agency where appropriate
+We therefore undertake risk assessments for all our pupils in conjunction with the school trip leader, parents, and any outside agency where appropriate.